 Automatic repair is better suited for Massive Open Online Courses where a fully automated method is needed, while our approach is better suited for large, in-person courses, where the feedback of instructors can be more beneficial.
 The feedback returned by automatic repair tools is limited to changes in the code, while our approach is meant to assist instructors to provide more detailed feedback for students.
 Each equivalent class will have specific comments that are more helpful to the student than a repaired version of their submission.
-Moreover, while our approach can be used for both correct and incorrect submissions, automatic repair is only useful to fix incorrect submissions and cannot give any feedback for different implementations of correct submissions.
+Moreover, while our approach can be used for both correct and incorrect submissions, automatic repair is only useful to fix incorrect submissions.